Arthmoor/QSF-Portal/docs/README.txt

  http://www.gnu.org

 === How You Can Help ===
- If you know PHP and MySQL, and would like to help develop Quicksilver Forums, then feel free to modify the board and join the discussion at http://quicksilverforums.com or contact <qsfdev at lists dot berlios dot de>.
+ If you know PHP and MySQL, and would like to help develop QSF Portal, then feel free to modify the code and join the discussion at http://www.qsfportal.com or contact <qsfdev at lists dot berlios dot de>.
  If you know a language in addition to English and would like to translate, your help is also welcome.